operator-framework/audit/README.md

 ## Usage

+### Ensure that you have access to pull the images

 You need first use docker login to have access to the images.
-Following the example for the OCP downstream catalog to audit the image `registry.redhat.io/redhat/certified-operator-index:v4.7`
+Following the example for the OCP downstream catalog to audit the image `registry.redhat.io/redhat/certified-operator-index:v4.7`.

 ```sh
 docker login https://registry.connect.redhat.com
 docker login https://registry.redhat.io
 ```

+### Generating the reports

 Now, you can audit all operator bundles of an image catalog with: